Joberman/process_sat/README.txt

 		 	algorithm based on the NASA algorithm for processing level 2 MOPITT CO data to level 3 MOPITT CO data.
 Designed for the MOPITT level
-		 	2 filetypes (HDFmopittl2 only at present).
+		 	2 filetypes (HDFmopittl2 only at present) and is the default for that filetype.
 Use with other filetypes is discouraged.

 			Outputs resuts to a netCDF file.